-Hand made Antique Indian Jewelry and old Ethnic Jewelry from the Arabian peninsula, are examples of premier antique jewelry bearing no Jewelry hallmarks.
+Hand made Antique Indian Jewelry and old Ethnic Jewelry from the Arabian peninsula, are examples of premier antique jewelry bearing no such Jewelry hallmarks.

 This does not mean these unmarked pieces are not investment worthy or valuable.
 In fact, the opposite is true.
-The uniqueness of the design and the rarity factor overrides the need for jewelry markings.
+The uniqueness of the design and the rarity factor override the need for jewelry markings.